-Building the Dynamite Capacitor
+Building the Dynamite Capacitor with the EZTOP PCB

-1. You'll replace C12, a single 2.5" diameter capacitor with three 30 mm diameter capacitors, as shown in Figure 3.
+1. You'll replace C12, a single 2.5" diameter capacitor with three 30 mm diameter capacitors connected by the EZTOP PCB as shown in Figure 3.

 Figure 3-3 30 mm diameter capacitors take the space of one 2.5" diameter capacitor